sass/sass/doc-src/SASS_REFERENCE.md

     .seriousError {
       border-width: 3px; }

-In effect, everything with class `.seriousError` also has class `.error` *and* class `.attention`.
+In effect, every element with class `.seriousError` also has class `.error` *and* class `.attention`.
 Thus, the styles defined later in the document take precedence:
 `.seriousError` has background color `#ff0` rather than `#fdd`,